 Relief from import VAT on commercial consignments, excluding alcohol, tobacco, perfumes and toilet waters, with a value below £15 - The Value Added Tax (Imported Goods) Relief Order 1984:746, Schedule 2, Group 8 item 8 provides relief from import VAT on consignments of goods not exceeding £15 in value.

-Inclusion of postage charges in customs value - Article 165 of EC Regulation (EEC) 2454/93 requires all postal charges levied up to the place of destination in respect of goods sent by post to be included in the customs value of the goods.
-However, this does not apply to gifts other than those sent by Express Mail Services.
+Inclusion of postage charges in customs value - Article 139 of the Implementing regulation 2015/2447 requires all postal charges levied up to the place of destination in respect of goods sent by post to be included in the customs value of the goods.
+However, this doesn’t apply to gifts other than those sent by Express Mail Services.

 The limit before the rate of duty taken from the Common Customs Tariff - Consignments of gifts with a value less than £630 for which the rate of duty of the Common Customs Tariff is other than ‘free’ attract a flat rate of duty of 2.5% Council Regulation (EC) No 275/2008.